spnq/twitch-sentry/README.md

 }
 ```

-# ⌛️ Add custom pereodic messages
+# ⌛️ Add custom periodic messages

-Go to pereodics.json and add your messages and intervals for them to appear with, for example:
+Go to periodics.json and add your messages and intervals for them to appear with, for example:
 ```json
 {
     "messages": [